openstack/charm-specs/specs/ocata/implemented/ceph-broker.rst

 Proposed Change
 ===============

-A new charm will be created that acts a a broker between an existing Ceph deployment, and a Juju deployed OpenStack Cloud; The charm will provide the same relations as the existing ceph-mon charm.
+A new charm will be created that acts a broker between an existing Ceph deployment, and a Juju deployed OpenStack Cloud; The charm will provide the same relations as the existing ceph-mon charm.